shenzhentechnologybudgetplanningtravel-tips

 3. Innovation showroom visits — Unitree, Ubtech, and smaller robotics companies change their public access policies monthly.
 Guides maintain relationships and know which spaces are currently open.

-4. Insider context — why does Shenzhen have 3,000 robotaxis while the rest of the world has under 1,000?
+4. Insider context — why is Shenzhen the first city where Pony.ai's robotaxi fleet broke even on unit economics, scaling toward 3,000 vehicles by end-2026?
 How did a fishing village become the world's hardware capital in 40 years?
 This narrative does not exist on any sign or app.

 Who Gets the Most Value?